 The information provided herein aims to provide investors with a systematic approach to be applied when evaluating junior mining companies as an avenue for investment.
 The potential gains can be substantial, but it should also be mentioned that price movement is often volatile so if you are completely risk averse, investing in this industry might not be for you.

 To preface this blog, let’s identify what a ‘junior miner’ really is.
-A junior mining company may own a producing asset but most often these companies are solely in the mineral exploration and development business.
+A junior mining company may own a producing asset (mine) but most often these companies are solely in the mineral exploration and development business.
 The companies create value for their shareholders by making a new mineral discovery or adding to an existing mineral deposit by additional exploration and development.
 See our blogs from April 3rd and April 17th for more information on the mineral exploration and development process.

-Investors should know that the mining industry is cyclical in nature, and as in any industry you want to buy stocks when the industry is at its low and sell when is nearing its high.
+Investors should know that the mining industry is cyclical in nature, and as in any industry you want to buy stocks when the industry is at its low and sell when its peaking.
 Overall, the mining industry is in a downturn and has been since 2012.
 Recent instability, for example the U.S.-China trade war and Brexit have contributed to a decrease in global economic activity.
 In response to these developments, businesses and organizations have been cautious to deploy capital due to fears of a looming recession.
 These factors work to create less demand for certain commodities and has led to depressed pricing for numerous metals.

 In North America, risk capital for mining has been reduced considerably in recent years and been funneled into the tech and cannabis industries, resulting in industry-wide financing weakness that has been felt by all companies – from the majors to the juniors.
 There is increasing speculation amongst veteran mining investors that junior equities have bottomed out, and these investors are increasing their investments dramatically.